 Having a well-thought out materials management plan is crucial to success in implementing FOSS.
 This plan should address the logistics for on-going materials needs with modifications for site-based or centralized refurbishment models: a location for receiving and inventoring module kits, distributing materials to and from classrooms, arrangement for procurement and distribution of live organisms, provision of “teacher-supplied” materials, teachers’ role in inventoring kits before and after classroom use, mechanism for refurbishing the modules/courses, and establishing an annual budget for yearly expenses for consumables, “teacher-supplied materials,” and other materials support.

-Navigate to Implementation Tools, Materials Management page on FOSSweb as you design and implement your plan.
+Read through the Materials Management section on the ThinkLink Knowledge Base as you design and implement your plan.
 Review the Considerations as your plan takes shape.
-FOSS is available for advisement as schools/districts set up systems (select “Teaching FOSS question” from the Issue or Category pull-down on the Contact Us form.).
+FOSS is available for advisement as schools/districts set up systems (select “Pedagogical or How to Teach question” from the Reason for Contact pull-down on the Contact Us form.).

 Once you have decided on a management model (site-based vs. centralized), a thoughtful, gradual implementation is advised.
 See the FOSS Administrative Matrix for a quick look at a possible 3-year rollout of your materials system.

 The teaching staff will benefit from a well-established materials management plan that works well with resources in your school or district.
 It is important to keep in mind that for a sustainable system, you will need to budget annually for the following needs:

 Science notebooks for students:A science notebook is the tool that each student will use to record their observations, data, thinking, explanations, and questions.
 Each student should be provided with one notebook per year (middle school students may need 2-3 notebooks per year.)
 We recommend using bound composition books.